Professor John Hattie - Thursday 8th July 2021

-Teacher Training UK in partnership with the Medway Teaching School Alliance, our delighted to announce that the award-winning education researcher and best-selling author, Professor John Hattie will be delivering two live Keynotes on the Practical Impact Series.
+Teacher Training UK in partnership with the Medway Teaching School Alliance, are delighted to have been able to re-schedule a date to welcome Professor John Hattie

 Please click here to book your ticket to the event.

 Professor John Hattie is an award-winning education researcher and best-selling author with over 40 years of experience examining what works best in student learning and achievement.
 Over the years, he has authored over 38 books, published and presented over 1200 research papers, supervised over 200 theses students to completion, and keynoted at more than 350 conferences.
 It is no wonder that Professor Hattie was once called “possibly the world’s most influential education academic” by the Times Educational Supplement.

 Currently, he is Laureate Professor at the University of Melbourne, and Chair of the Australian Institute of Teaching and School Leaders.